Tinker Cliffs: Hike the Andy Layne Trail to Epic Views in Catawba, Virginia

 Wooden Footbridges

-You’ll then reach the first of two wooden footbridges at the 0.6-mile mark.
-This one crosses over gently-flowing Little Catawba Creek.
+You’ll then reach the first of two creek crossings at the 0.6-mile mark.
+A wooden footbridge crosses over gently-flowing Little Catawba Creek.

 In a few more steps, you’ll enter a wide-open clearing, then duck back into the woods.
 At the 0.7-mile mark, you’ll reach the second footbridge.

 This footbridge guides hikers across Catawba Creek.
-Use caution on the ramp to descend back onto the hiking trail on the other side.
+Use caution on the ramp to descend back onto the blue-blazed trail on the other side.

-Keep your eyes open for cows, too.
-I first completed this hike in 2020 and spied a few cows cooling themselves off in the refreshing creeks.
+Keep your eyes open for a cow pasture and cows, too.
+I first completed this hike in 2020 and spied a few cows cooling off in the refreshing creeks.

 Many, Many Steps